19hours/sg-statutes/Acts/Central Provident Fund Act.md

 16% of the Total Wages; and

-An amount equal to 0.6 of the difference between the Total Wages and $500.
+An amount equal to 0.57 of the difference between the Total Wages and $500.

 An amount equal to the sum of —

 (a)

-14% of the Total Wages; and
+12% of the Total Wages; and

-An amount equal to 0.555 of the difference between the Total Wages and $500.
+An amount equal to 0.39 of the difference between the Total Wages and $500.

-(b)

-0.6 of the difference between the Total Wages and $500.

 (b)